daikunpeng/learngit/readme.txt

-this is the first line on branch new_idea. this is the second line on branch new_idea. this is the third line on branch new_idea.
+this is the first line on branch new_idea. this is the second line on branch new_idea. this is the third line on branch new_idea. this is the fourth line on branch new_idea.